 The three bin service is available to all residential properties and is designed to minimise landfill.
-It consists of a 240 litre recycling and green waste bin with the choice of an 80 litre, 120 litre or a 240 litre garbage bin.
+It consists of a 240 litre recycling bin, a 240 litre green waste bin, and the choice of an 80 litre, 120 litre or 240 litre garbage bin.
 Service fees listed below:

-Rural properties are provided with a two bin service consisting of a 240 litre recycling bin with the choice of an 80 litre, 120 litre or a 240 litre garbage bin.
+Rural properties are provided with a two bin service consisting of a 240 litre recycling bin, and the choice of an 80 litre, 120 litre or 240 litre garbage bin.
 Service fees listed below:

 To organise a new service please complete a New Service Form (Granny Flats included)

 Collection maps for all suburbs in the Camden LGA are listed below.

 Please note commercial properties may be collected on different days.
 If you are still unsure of your collection day please contact our Customer Relations team on 4654 7777.